-A managed system that is other virtualization environments is not recognized as a host object until the managed system has been unlocked.
+A managed system that is running VMware ESX Server, VMware GSX Server, or Microsoft Virtual Server is not recognized as a host object when it is locked.
 To request access to the object, right-click the managed system and click Request Access.
 By providing a valid user name that has local administrative rights to that managed system and its password, you can access the system.